gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-04/index.md

 - Update Kafka to work with CentOS.
 - You can now assign DNS names to the ENIs used by Kafka, and optionally make ENIs public (though we strongly advise keeping ENIs private for all production deployments)
 - We now bundle the running of [kafka-health-check](https://github.com/andreas-schroeder/kafka-health-check) directly with `run-kafka`.
 This is because a  more sophisticated health check tool is needed by Kafka in order for Kafka to accurately report its health status to the Elastic Load Balancer.
 Unfortunately, this required a backwards-incompatible change to the `run-kafka` interface.
-- The configuration files are now easier to customize by using a "variable substitution" paradigm (See the [run-kafka config README](https://github.com/gruntwork-io/package-kafka/tree/master/modules/run-kafka/config) for additional details).
+- The configuration files are now easier to customize by using a &quot;variable substitution&quot; paradigm (See the [run-kafka config README](https://github.com/gruntwork-io/package-kafka/tree/master/modules/run-kafka/config) for additional details).
-- We've introduced a `bash-commons` module that consolidates all the common bash functions we use into a single module.
+- We&apos;ve introduced a `bash-commons` module that consolidates all the common bash functions we use into a single module.
 This makes all bash scripts shorter and gives us higher-quality more reusable bash functions.
 Just be sure to `gruntwork-install` the `bash-commons` module!
 See below for details.
-- For developers of this module, we introduced a number of improved patterns for building and testing the module including running the Kafka cluster in Docker and being able to selectively disable some stages of the automated tests from running (e.g. don't rebuild the AMI every time, just reuse the previous AMI).
+- For developers of this module, we introduced a number of improved patterns for building and testing the module including running the Kafka cluster in Docker and being able to selectively disable some stages of the automated tests from running (e.g. don&apos;t rebuild the AMI every time, just reuse the previous AMI).

 Related PRs: #27, #28, #29, #30